Amino Acid Injections

 • The following metabolic complications have been reported with administration of TPN: metabolic acidosis and alkalosis, hypophosphatemia, hypocalcemia, osteoporosis, glycosuria, hyperglycemia, hyperosmolar nonketotic states and dehydration, rebound hypoglycemia, osmotic diuresis and dehydration, elevated liver enzymes, hypo- and hypervitaminosis, electrolyte imbalances, hyperammonemia, coma and death.

-Indications and Important Risk Information for PREMASOL
+PROSOL (amino acids) injection, for intravenous use Indications and Important Risk Information

 Important Risk Information